 - 35. The following constitute non-valid attempts: - a.
-A non-submission, for which a mark of 0% must be awarded. - b. or a plagiarised assessment, for which a mark of 0% must be awarded. - c.
+A non-submission, for which a mark of 0% must be awarded. - b. or a plagiarised assessment, where a mark of 0% has been awarded. - c.
 A very bad fail, including a submission that does not even attempt to address the specific learning outcomes: in this case a mark between 1% and 9% must be awarded.